-In 2015, SFCM engaged Kirkegaard to design a new building, complementing the 2006 facility that we designed at 50 Oak Street.
-The Bowes Center does three critical things: provides housing for students, adds teaching, rehearsal and performance spaces, and supports new initiatives in Technology and Applied Composition (TAC) and Roots, Jazz and American Music.nThe elegant high-rise near Davies Symphony Hall includes three two-story flat-floor rooms equipped with movable acoustic banners behind wood grilles.
-The 11th floor Performance Hall, with stunning views and an undulating wood ceiling, is an event space and recital hall.
-The 1st floor Recital Hall fronts on Van Ness Avenue, its double-layer glazed wall reducing truck noise to a whisper.
-The basement Tech Hall supports musical experimentation and acts as an excellent live room for the recording studio. nMultiple teaching studios and rehearsal rooms designed for jazz and percussion; classrooms, offices and practice rooms, most of them equipped with electronics to support the TAC program; a restaurant / jazz club; studios for classical radio station KDFC; and ten floors of student and replacement housing round out the building.
+The new Ute and William J. Bowes, Jr. Center for Performing Arts does three critical things for the Conservatory: it provides housing for SFCM students; adds rehearsal and performance spaces; and supports SFCM initiatives in Technology and Applied Composition (TAC) and in Roots, Jazz and American Music.
+The elegant high-rise across from Davies Symphony Hall includes three double-height flat-floor rooms equipped with movable acoustic banners behind wood grilles.
+Two are beautiful glassy boxes for rehearsals, performances and receptions.
+One focuses on musical experimentation and acts as a live room for the recording studio.
+The Bowes Center offers teaching studios and rehearsal rooms for jazz and percussion; classrooms, offices and practice rooms, most of them equipped with electronics and playback to support the TAC program; a restaurant / jazz club; facilities for classical radio station KDFC; and ten floors of student and replacement housing.